cfujiname/CV/README.md

 # Education

 #### Makers Academy (August 2020 to November 2020)

--> Update!!!!
-• OOP, TDD/BDD, MVC, DDD:
+• OOP, TDD/BDD, MVC, DDD
+- OOP principles enabled us students to write clean and structured programs
+- The course focuses on TDD/BDD from the very beginning, where all the challenges need to be tested before implemented
+- MVC and CRC diagrams were tools used to work in solo and group projects
+- For group projects, we used DDD to better understand customer needs and create programs that would react well to changes over time

 • Agile/XP
+- All concepts used in Pair Programming and Group Projects to promote a good working environment and full understanding of the project

 • Ruby, Rails, JavaScript, jQuery, React, SQL
+- Most used languages and technologies during the course.
+Please see [projects](#projects) for more

 • RSpec, Jasmine, ReactDom, React Testing Library
+- Testing environments used during the course to sucessfully TDD/BDD

 #### Le Cordon Bleu London - March 2012 to December 2012